 Top tip: Be sustainable!
 Don’t leave a bad mark on the landscape where you had your wedding.
 Leave plenty of places around for guests to put their rubbish, use wooden forks, paper straws and disposable serveware for your food and drink to minimise your impact!

 So there you have it, the ultimate guide to organising a festival-themed wedding, just keep your fingers crossed for the weather… It’s a really good idea to get the food and drink nailed early, especially if you are getting married in the summer months as the best ones often get booked up quite far in advance!
-Check out our awesome caterers here.
-We only invite the country’s most creative, experienced and delicious caterers onto the Feast It platform, so we can guarantee that these really are the best.
+Check out our awesome suppliers here.
+We only invite the country’s most creative, experienced and delicious suppliers onto the Feast It platform, so we can guarantee that these really are the best.